Back to Blog

 • Ensure continuity of operations – develop a plan to delegate projects and handoff accounts and data.

-• Physical security team disables access to company facilities and in some cases escorts departing employees from facilities
+• Physical security disables access to company facilities and in some cases escorts departing employees from facilities

-• In a remote world, the HR team organizes a recovery of corporate laptops/phones, and in cases where devices can’t be retrieved data is wiped remotely.
+• In a remote world, the HR team organizes a recovery of corporate laptops/phones and, in cases where devices can’t be retrieved, data is wiped remotely.

 In addition to navigating RIFs with a secure offboarding process, it’s important to take sufficient preventative measures *prior* to layoffs.
 In our Insider Risk Report, we observed that when people are laid off or fired, they are more likely to take data.